bpettijohn/bpettijohn.github.io/docs/blog/barrel-files.md

-# What is a barrel file
+# What are barrel files?

 A barrel file is a file that re-exports from other files.
 It is usually a `index.ts` or `index.js` that looks like this: